 You should call your doctor if you notice any of these side effects, or if you develop any other new or concerning symptoms.
 It is not known whether amlodipine and benazepril are safe and effective in young children.

 Lotrel can come in different forms and doses, so be sure to follow the specific instructions on your prescription.
 The initial dose of Lotrel is typically 2.5 mg and 10 mg of amlodipine and benazepril once daily, respectively.
-Your doctor may increase your dose as needed to meet your blood pressure goals.
+Your doctor may increase your dose as needed to treat your high blood pressure.

 What to avoid while taking Lotrel